mustafa0x/quran.com-api/README.md

 See: http://postgresapp.com/documentation/cli-tools.html

 ### Database
-It's private, we will not share complete dump.
-If you need mini version for contributing to quran.com, please join our slack channel and ask one of project's collaborator for access.
+To avoid abuse, the data is private.
+If you need a mini version for contributing to quran.com, please join our Discord channel and ask one of project's collaborator for access.

 ### Usage
 ```